-- (b) The minimum access standard is a generating system including all operating generating units must be capable of continuous uninterrupted operation where a power system disturbance causes the voltage at the connection point to vary in the range of 90% to 110% of normal voltage, provided that the ratio of voltage to frequency (as measured at the connection point and expressed as percentage of normal voltage and a percentage of 50 Hz) does not exceed: - (1) a value of 1.15 for more than two minutes; or - (2) a value of 1.10 for more than 10 minutes.
+- (b) The minimum access standard is a generating system including all operating generating units must be capable of continuous uninterrupted operation where a power system disturbance causes the voltage at the connection point to vary within the following ranges: - (1) 115% to 120% of normal voltage for a period of at least 0.1 seconds after T(ov); - (2) 110% to 115% of normal voltage for a period of at least 0.9 seconds after T(ov); - (3) 90% to 110% of normal voltage continuously, provided that the ratio of voltage to frequency (as measured at the connection point and expressed as a percentage of normal voltage and a percentage of 50 Hz) does not exceed: - (i) a value of 1.15 for more than 2 minutes; or - (ii) a value of 1.10 for more than 10 minutes; - (4) 80% to 90% of normal voltage for a period of at least 5 seconds after T(uv); and - (5) 70% to 80% of normal voltage for a period of at least 2 seconds after T(uv), where T(ov) means a point in time when the voltage at the connection point first varied above 110% of normal voltage before returning to between 90% and 110% of normal voltage, and T(uv) means a point in time when the voltage at the connection point first varied below 90% of normal voltage before returning to between 90% and 110% of normal voltage.

-- (c) In negotiating a negotiated access standard, a generating system and each of its operating generating units must be capable of continuous uninterrupted operation for the range of voltages specified in the automatic access standard except where AEMO and the Network Service Provider agree that: - (1) the negotiated access standard is as close as practicable to the automatic access standard while respecting the need to protect the plant from damage; - (2) the generating plant that would be tripped as a result of any voltage excursion within levels specified by the automatic access standard, is not more than 100 MW or a greater limit based on what AEMO and the Network Service Provider both consider to be reasonable in the circumstances; and - (3) there would be no material adverse impact on the quality of supply to other Network Users or power system security. - (d) In carrying out assessments of proposed negotiated access standards under this clause S5.2.5.4, AEMO and the Network Service Provider must at a minimum, take into account: - (1) the expected performance of existing networks and considered projects;
+- (c) In negotiating a negotiated access standard, a generating system and each of its operating generating units must be capable of continuous uninterrupted operation for the range of voltages specified in the automatic access standard, except where AEMO and the Network Service Provider agree that the total reduction of generation in the power system as a result of any voltage excursion within levels specified by the automatic access standard would not exceed 100 MW, or a greater limit based on what AEMO and the Network Service Provider both consider to be reasonable in the circumstances. - (d) In carrying out assessments of proposed negotiated access standards under this clause S5.2.5.4, AEMO and the Network Service Provider must at a minimum, in addition to the requirements of clauses 5.3.4A(d1) and 5.3.4A(g) respectively, take into account: - (1) the expected performance of existing networks and considered projects; and - (2) the expected performance of existing generating plant and other relevant projects.